Mathematical Sciences

 MAT499Y5 • Research Opportunity Program

-This courses provides a richly rewarding opportunity for students in their fourth year to work in the research project of a professor in return for 499Y course credit.
+This course provides a richly rewarding opportunity for students in their third or fourth year to work in the research project of a professor in return for 499Y course credit.
 Students enrolled have an opportunity to become involved in original research, learn research methods and share in the excitement and discovery of acquiring new knowledge.
 Participating faculty members post their project descriptions for the following summer and fall/winter sessions in early February and students are invited to apply in early March.
-See Experiential and International Opportunities for more details.
+See Research Opportunity Program (ROP) for more details.

 Distribution Requirement: Science